ChristopherALewis/glossary-for-product-managers/README.md

 USP: unique selling proposition — the main reason why a user chooses one product over another.

 Value proposition: short for value proposition, this term describes the user’s primary motivation for using the product or the main benefit they receive from it.

+Value Chain: A set of activities that a firm operating in a specific industry performs in order to deliver a valuable product or service for the market.

 Pivot: People use pivot in so many different contexts I don’t think anyone really knows what it is anymore.
 It originally referred to a small change in a company’s business model or product in order to meet customer needs, but now often refers to starting a new product all together.